 The Orchestra of Change Project is open to anyone 10-18 years who plays and instrument or sings.
 All abilities and levels welcomed.

-Facilitating most of the project will be Greek composer & musician Nikos Petsakos and Hip-Hop Rap producer Raphael Frank.
+Facilitating most of the project will be Greek composer & musician Nikos Petsakos, Hip-Hop Rap producer Raphael Frank, Guitarist Leo Mahdi and instrument maker Patrick Finnegan.
 Both Nikos and Frank are part of the Arts Dialogue collective, an international intergenerational team of musicians, artists, producers, writers & peace activists.
+Other special guest musicians will assist the project along the way.

 For more information contact Darren Ferguson email@example.com mobile/whatsapp 07877756987 www.beyondskin.net